Hotels in Cappadocia

 Göreme Open-Air Museum

-Göreme Open-Air Museum is one of Cappadocia's key cultural attractions, with rock-cut churches, chapels, and frescoes that show the region's Byzantine heritage.
-It is one of the easiest major sights to visit from Göreme.
+Göreme Open-Air Museum is one of Cappadocia’s most important cultural attractions, with rock-cut churches, chapels, frescoes, and monastic spaces carved into the landscape.

 Uçhisar Castle